RedisLabs/redislabs-docs/content/rs/databases/active-active/aa-planning.md

 ## Memory limits

-Database memory limits define the maximum size your database can reach across all database replicas and [shards]({{<relref "rs/concepts/terminology#redis-instance-shard">}}) on the cluster.
-Your memory limit will also determine the number of shards you'll need.
+Database memory limits define the maximum size of your database across all database replicas and [shards]({{<relref "rs/concepts/terminology#redis-instance-shard">}}) on the cluster.
+Your memory limit also determines the number of shards.

 Besides your dataset, the memory limit must also account for replication, Active-Active overhead, and module overhead.
 These features can significantly increase your database size, sometimes increasing it by four times or more.